 At a time when the rest of the QSR industry struggles to recover from the global pandemic, Wienerschnitzel is having the opposite experience.
 Our brand is thriving, with many of our franchise owners experiencing their highest sales on record.

-“Our brand is 60 years old and we’re doing better than ever,” says Cindy Galardi Culpepper, CEO of Wienerschnitzel.
+“Our brand is over 60-years old and we’re doing better than ever,” says Cindy Galardi Culpepper, CEO of Wienerschnitzel.
 “The pandemic has really showcased the resiliency and the versatility of the brand.
 Throughout the crisis, our leadership team focused on supporting our franchise owners, helping them to reduce food and labor costs, implementing procedures to keep customers and our teams safe, and introduced marketing campaigns that were successful in winning over a large new audience as well as bringing our legacy customers back.
 It’s such an exciting time to be a part of Wienerschnitzel.”